MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-collaboration.md

 # Collaborate on Teams project using Microsoft Teams Toolkit

-Multiple developers can work together to debug, provision and deploy for the same TeamsFx project, but it requires manually setting the right permissions of Teams App and Microsoft Azure Active Directory (Azure AD).
-Teams Toolkit supports collaboration feature to allow developers and project owner to invite other developers or collaborators to the TeamsFx project to debug, provision, and deploy the same TeamsFx project.
+Multiple developers can work together to debug, provision and deploy the same Teams Toolkit project, but it requires manually setting the right permissions of Teams App and Microsoft Azure Active Directory (Azure AD).
+Teams Toolkit's collaboration feature simplifies this process between developers and project owners.

 ## Collaborate with other developers